Kvieta1990/Kvieta1990.github.io/_posts/2025-08-18-cloudcone_setup.md

 Then we can configure the DNS records in `CloudFlare`.
 To do the configuration, we go to `CloudFlare` dashboard, click on the `Onboard a domain` and follow the instructions to add the registered domain in CloudCone into `CloudFlare`.
 Notes for a similar situation can be found in Ref.
 [1].
 Then we want to click on the domain name we just added and go to `DNS` $$\rightarrow$$ `Records` and add in records for the DNS in there.
 First, we want to add in the `A` record to point the root domain name (put in `@` in the `name` box) to the IP address of the server, and we want to disable the proxy.
 The second one we want to add in is the `A` record for `www` (for this one, we can enable the proxy).
 That is pretty much all the basic setups.
 For web service hosting, we can add in other secondary domain names (i.e., give a meaningful name in the `name` box to point the domain name like `spdf.iris-2020.net` to the IP address of the server).
 Here, `spdf` is the name I have in the `name` box and `iris-2020.net` is my registered domain name.
 Detailed notes about setting `docker container + nginx + CloudFlare` to host web services on the VPS and proxying through `CloudFlare` to make sure a secure connection with the outside world can be found in Refs.
 [2, 3] and I won't reproduce them here.

 One thing I do want to note down is, by default, the port access is not enabled on the VPS with CloudCone.
 For the VPS other than `Budget VPS`, we may be able to get access to the firewall control in the web dashboard of CloudCone, but for the `Budget VPS` instances, we don't have access to the firewall control through the web interface.
 But we do need to enable the firewall control for the VPS, which then we have to do on the VPS server.
-In my case, I am using `ufw`, and I need to execute the following commands to enable the traffic through the `80` port on the server,
+In my case, I am using `ufw`, and I need to execute the following commands to enable the traffic through the `80` port on the server [4],

 ```bash
 sudo apt install ufw